ngParty/ng-metadata/README.md

 We can now use Typings to install the type definitions for Angular 1

+- `npm run typings install dt~core-js -- --save --global` // core-js's ES2015/ES6 shim which monkey patches the global context (window) with essential features of ES2015 (ES6)
+- `npm run typings install dt~node -- --save --global` // for code that references objects in the nodejs environment
-- `npm run typings install jquery -- --save --ambient` // we need this to have proper typing support for angular jqLite
+- `npm run typings install dt~jquery -- --save --global` // we need this to have proper typing support for angular jqLite
-- `npm run typings install angular -- --save --ambient`
+- `npm run typings install dt~angular -- --save --global`
-- `npm run typings install angular-mocks -- --save --ambient` // typings support for unit tests
+- `npm run typings install dt~angular-mocks -- --save --global` // typings support for unit tests

 That's it!
 You are good to go!
 Now just start importing from 4 various modules:
 - [`ng-metadata/core`](docs/API.md#component),